ramorel/ramorel.github.io/_pages/research.md

 ### Research interests

-Overall, I study how social factors within and outside of educational institutions influence the development and implementation of educational policies and the implications of this for access to educational resources and opportunities.
-This plays out in two ways in my research:
+Overall, I study how social factors within and outside of organizations shape how people understand and respond to policies.
+Most of my work looks at educational organizations, such as school or professional development providers.

-1. I am interested in how socially dominant groups _maintain_ inequalities in access to educational opportunities and resources and the implications of this for education policies that seek to expand access to underserved groups.
-My [dissertation](https://ramorel.github.io/research/dissertation/) explored this.

-2. I am also interested in how power and influence in social networks shape ideas about and responses to education policies.

 Here are some examples: